AndRaven/Books.API/README.md

 - Dependency Injection

 Endpoints responses have been wrapped up in a generic \* _ ResponseDto _ _ that will contain the BookDtos as part of a _ _ Data _ \* field.
 This approcah will provide consistency for API clients.

+# Securing the API

+The API endpoints are secured at the Application level with JWT Bearer Token.

+For now, the JWT token can be obtained by calling the /api/authentication/authenticate endpoint on the same API.

+In future API development iterations, the token will be obtained from a separate Identity API which leverages Micrososft Identity to handle users' registration and login.

 # Running the API and deployment